LoginRadius/engineering-portal/content/identity/online-shopping-tips/index.md

 Stay calm.
 While the holiday season is around the corner, some figures may be alarming, but that shouldn't keep you from encouraging your consumers to shop online.

-## Black Friday & Cyber Monday Statistics that Shows What to Expect In 2021
+## Black Friday & Cyber Monday Statistics that Shows What to Expect In 2023

-* In the United States alone, online shoppers spent [$9 billion USD](https://www.cnbc.com/2020/11/28/black-friday-2020-online-shopping-surges-22percent-to-record-9-billion-adobe-says.html) on the first day of the Black Friday weekend, which grew to $14 billion USD on Cyber Monday in 2020.
-This 5-day period accounted for around $34 billion USD in online sales.
+* Research from[ Finder](https://www.finder.com/black-friday-statistics) reveals that in 2023, a staggering 132 million Americans are set to engage in shopping activities throughout Cyber Week.
-* According to NCSC, its [Active Cyber Defence](https://www.ncsc.gov.uk/section/active-cyber-defence/introduction) (ACD) program identified 4,151 fake online retail websites that exploit vulnerabilities during checkout to divert payment and steal consumer data.
+* The prevalence of online shopping for Black Friday sales has risen, with an increasing number of individuals recognizing the convenience of shopping from the comfort of their homes.
+A [Drive Research study ](https://www.driveresearch.com/market-research-company-blog/black-friday-holiday-shopping-statistics/#BF2)indicates that approximately 68% of people intend to opt for online sales, while 27% plan to shop in-store, marking a 16% decrease from the 2022 figures.
 * According to Imperva's "State of Security Within eCommerce", [57% of attacks](https://www.imperva.com/resources/resource-library/white-papers/the-state-of-security-within-e-commerce/) targeting retail websites were carried out by bots.

 These statistics have significant consequences, especially when your business is built upon trust and consumer confidence.
 You need to be proactive about addressing all kinds of cybersecurity threats.

-## The Biggest Online Shopping Cyber Attacks That 2021 Encountered
+## The Biggest Online Shopping Cyber Attacks

 ### DDoS attack